BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 In-Depth Install Guide
 ======================

-This install was performed on a stock Ubuntu 20.04.3 LTS system, running an Nvidia 1080Ti graphics card on driver version 470 and an AMD FX-8120 processor.
+This install was performed on a stock Ubuntu 20.04.3 LTS system, running an Nvidia 1080Ti graphics card (_Pascal_ architecture, with architecture integer _60_) on driver version 470 and an AMD FX-8120 processor.
 The CUDA version installed was 11.5 and the OptiX SDK version used was 7.3.0.

 Installation time is about 30 minutes.